Simple task – complex movement

 Why motion capture?

-While video analysis can give some indication of how a golfer moves, it has been recognised for some time that the golf swing is a three-dimensional movement, and not even the club itself remains in a single plane throughout the swing.
+While video analysis can give some indication of how a golfer moves, it has been recognized for some time that the golf swing is a three-dimensional movement, and not even the club itself remains in a single plane throughout the swing.
 Motion capture combines the views of multiple cameras to track the three-dimensional movement of markers that are placed on the golfer’s body or on the golf club.

-Consider clubhead speeds well beyond 100 mph and contact times between golf club and ball of less than 0.5 ms for a drive, and you realise that motion capture systems for golf needs to be fast, too.
-With frame rates of up to 1100 Hz at full field of view with the Oqus 7+ camera, Qualisys offers just that.
+Consider clubhead speeds well beyond 100 mph and contact times between golf club and ball of less than 0.5 ms for a drive, and you realize that motion capture systems for golf needs to be fast, too.
+With frame rates of up to 1100 Hz at full field of view with the 7+ camera, Qualisys offers just that.

 Traditionally, golf motion capture has been restricted to indoor labs with artificial turf and no natural light.
-Use the Active Filtering feature of our Oqus cameras, and escape the lab to move the analysis outdoors.
+Use the Active Filtering feature of our cameras, and escape the lab to move the analysis outdoors.

 All our cameras provide minimal interference as they emit non-visible, infrared light only.
-Add a sound trigger or light gate to your Oqus system, and the golfer will be able to hit shots at their own pace, while you sit back and observe the results.
+Add a sound trigger or light gate to your system, and the golfer will be able to hit shots at their own pace, while you sit back and observe the results.

 Streamlined analysis or a flexible system for research – the choice is yours